-Participants will be asked to complete an electronic diary, during the challenge period from the time of challenge administration for 21 days post challenge (i.e. day 0 to day 20).
+Participants will be asked to complete an electronic diary, during the challenge period from the time of challenge administration for 28 days post challenge (i.e. day 0 to day 28).
+Solicited adverse events will be recorded daily for 21 days post challenge (i.e. day 0 to day 20) .
+Antibiotics will be recorded by the participant in this diary.

-Solicited adverse events will be reviewed daily during the periods of recording as detailed above by the clinical study team at each parent site.
+The above e-diaries will be reviewed by the clinical study team at each parent site.
 If the clinical team have concerns about the severity or frequency of an event this will be followed up with the participant by phone or at a scheduled visit.

 All ≥ grade 3 solicited adverse events recorded in the vaccination diary will be followed up with the participant by the clinical team in order to monitor for possible stopping rules (see 11.14 and 11.15).